 - Moisture.
 In sufficient quantity, this can be either liquid water, or humidity at a high enough level.
 This article discusses the different patterns of mold growth created by liquid water as compared to humidity.

 - Time.
 In other words, with all these factors in place, if the moisture isn’t present long enough, germination fails or significant growth doesn’t occur.

 Mold grows in different patterns and has different effects on the environment.
 This depends on whether the necessary moisture was provided by the following: liquid water or humidity.
 To be sure, the two sources often overlap.
 For instance, when relative humidity (RH) reaches 100%, it begins to condense onto surfaces, forming liquid water.
 Similarly, liquid water evaporates into the air and then raises the humidity.
 In a confined space, the percentage can be high enough for the humidity as well as the liquid water to contribute to microbial growth.

 How Liquid Water Creates Mold Growth In a Home

-Liquid water usually enters a building by a building envelope or plumbing leak, condensation associated with HVAC systems, or from a variety of less common causes.
+Liquid water usually enters a building by an envelope or plumbing leak, roof leaks, condensation associated with HVAC systems, or from a variety of less common causes.
 It then tends to soak into porous materials such as drywall and, much more slowly, into semi-porous materials such as wood framing.